Review of the Album "Mind’s Eye" by American Neoclassical Rock Guitarist Vinnie Moore

-Hero Without Honor & Lifeforce
+Analysis of the Songs Hero Without Honor & Lifeforce

 Hero Without Honor features brilliant keyboard play by Tony Macalpine as musically the song has riffing similar to the song Prelude/Into the Future which would come soon after this album.
 Another part of this 4th song features a style that is similar to the song “The Tempest.”
 Lifeforce has one of the most melodic and memorable riffs in the history of Vinnie Moore’s career and to that, we can all say thanks for being so brilliant that you were at this age Vinnie!
 Even if he technically is an Yngwie Malmsteen clone type of musician, Vinnie Moore is one of the best American born guitarists of the last 35 years or so.
 Jason Becker would have reached even greater heights had disease not crippled his abilities.
 Mind’s Eye the song sounds a little like a song off of the Rising Force Odyssey album but with better production.